 The LSA will establish and maintain effective records of all asset acquisitions and disposals and establish and maintain effective internal auditing of its operations via the Audit Committee in accordance with appropriate standards of practice.

 Part 5: Date of operation

 Date of operation

-This Charter or any amendment comes into operation on approval by the Minister and the Treasurer, and is binding on the LSA.
+This Charter or any amendment comes into operation on approval by the responsible Minister and the Treasurer, is binding on the LSA and remains valid until revoked.